-Shadow Work is a solo exhibition of Saudi Arabian abstract painter, Nasser Almulhim.
+Exhibited at Tabari Artspace Dubai-based gallery, Shadow Work was a solo exhibition of Saudi Arabian abstract painter, Nasser Almulhim.

 Almulhim approached painting as a mode of healing from mental trauma in his youth.
-Embarking upon a journey to heal the mind, Almulhim explored and drew from various schools of thought that span Eastern mysticism and spiritual practices - from Sufism to Buddhism -, as well as western philosophies and approaches to psychoanalysis particularly the Jungian approach.
+Embarking upon a journey to heal the mind, Almulhim explored and drew from various schools of thought that spanned Eastern mysticism and spiritual practices - from Sufism to Buddhism -, as well as western philosophies and approaches to psychoanalysis, particularly the Jungian approach.

-Almulhim mines the perspectives of Swiss Psychologist Carl Jung, specifically, his reflections on Shadow Work.
-In The Philosophical Tree (1945), Jung asserts that: 'One does not become enlightened by imagining figures of light, but by making the darkness conscious.'
+Almulhim mined the perspectives of Swiss psychologist Carl Jung, specifically his reflections on Shadow Work.
+In The Philosophical Tree (1945), Jung asserted that: 'One did not become enlightened by imagining figures of light, but by making the darkness conscious.'